The Demographic Transition Revisited:

 Motivation is Key to Family Size

-Within biological limits, fertility is a function
+Within biological limits, fertility is a function of

-the short term, women or their husbands and families make decisions
+short term, women or their husbands and families make decisions

 regarding family size.
-Over the longer term, culture adapts in
+Over the longer term, culture adapts in ways

-ways that facilitate, or not, early and universal marriage, spacing
+that facilitate, or not, early and universal marriage, spacing

 between children, and nonreproductive roles for women.
-Through
+Through these

-these individual and cultural processes runs the thread of purposive
+individual and cultural processes runs the thread of purposive

 and/or adaptive behavior.